-After being released.
-She moved to Prague where Nazism was at its peak, something that would change the course of Friedl's life.
+After being released, she moved to Prague where Nazism was at its peak, something that would change the course of Friedl's life.
 She started with her textile works at the Spiegler & Sons factory and she, as a designer, received the award at the Vystava 38 Nachod exhibition.

-In 1942, she received an order of deportation and in that same year she was transferred to Terezín, a town in the Czech Republic known for the concentration camp installed during her term during the Second World War and in 1944 she was deported.
-Finally, Frield died at the age of 46, the Auschwitz concentration camp.
+In 1942, she received an order of deportation and in that same year she was transferred to Terezín, a town in the Czech Republic known for the concentration camp installed during her term during the Second World War, and in 1944 she was deported.
+Finally, Frield died at the age of 46, in the Auschwitz concentration camp.

 After finishing at the Bauhaus, she moved to Berlin.
 There she began working in the architecture studio of Hugo Häring, to finally finish working in the office of Hannes Meyer in Berlin.
 She will also work with different architects, such as: Bohuslav Fuchs in Brno, Mart Stam in Siberia, etc.

 Between 1929 and 1933 Lotte Stam-Beese will live in different cities: Dessau, Vienna, Berlin, Brno, Prague, Moscow and finally in Kharkiv (Ukraine).
 In this last city, Lotte starts working with her former Bauhaus partner, Ernst May, in the May Brigades studio designing the new cities of the Soviet Union.